Reds vs. Rockies Player Props Betting Odds

 Steer Stats

-- Spencer Steer has put up 71 hits with 17 doubles, two triples, 10 home runs and 30 walks.
-He has driven in 39 runs with six stolen bases.
+- Spencer Steer has 72 hits with 17 doubles, two triples, 10 home runs, 31 walks and 39 RBI.
+He's also stolen seven bases.

-- Steer has picked up a hit in two games in a row.
-During his last five outings he is batting .263 with two home runs, two walks and four RBI.
+- Steer enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .278 with two home runs, three walks and three RBI.

 Steer Recent Games